smartbit/labipa-rhcsa-rhce/README.md

-p# Install instructions Lab Environment _Red Hat RHCSA-RHCE 7 Cert Guide_
+## Install instructions Lab Environment _Red Hat RHCSA-RHCE 7 Cert Guide_

 Sander van Vugt offers an lab environment created with VMware fusion.
 It is available for download at http://rhatcert.com or through the book’s website at [http://pearsonitcertification.com](http://www.pearsonitcertification.com/promotions/book-registration-red-hat-rhcsa-rhce-7-cert-guide-premium-140923#vm).
 Importing this in VirtualBox on macOS is not a trivial case as VMware Fusion uses different network settings.
 This guide explains how to import Sander's Lab and get a working environment (and maybe learn to understand `nmcli` better).